 02 Your RMD adds to your adjusted gross income (AGI), so it could push you to a higher tax bracket.

 04 Your increased AGI could also mean more of your Social Security is taxable.
-This is determined by your “combined income” or “provisional income.”
-Here’s how it’s calculated: Compute your AGI without Social Security.
-Add in any tax-free interest earned, and half of the value of your Social Security benefits.
-If your provisional income is below $25,000 (single) or $32,000 (married filed jointly), you won’t owe taxes on your Social Security benefits.
-If your provisional income falls between $25,000-34,000 (single) or $32,000-44,000 (married filed jointly), up to 50% of your Social Security benefits may be taxable.
-And, if your provisional income is above $34,000 (single) or $44,000 (married filed jointly), up to 85% of your Social Security benefits may be taxable.
+This is determined by your “combined income” (combined income = adjusted gross income + nontaxable interest + half of your Social Security benefits).
+If your combined income is below $25,000 (single) or $32,000 (married filed jointly), you won’t owe taxes on your Social Security benefits.
+If your combined income falls between $25,000–34,000 (single) or $32,000–44,000 (married filed jointly), up to 50% of your Social Security benefits may be taxable.
+And if your provisional income is above $34,000 (single) or $44,000 (married filed jointly), up to 85% of your Social Security benefits may be taxable.

-And, you can’t skip taking your RMDs.
-Doing so results in a hefty fee payable to the IRS – 50% of the distribution you don’t take in a tax year.
-So, if your RMD for the year is $4,000 and you don’t take it, you will owe the IRS $2,000.
+You can’t skip taking your RMDs.
+Doing so results in a hefty fee payable to the IRS — 25% of the distribution you don’t take in a tax year.
+So if your RMD for the year is $4,000 and you don’t take it, you’ll owe the IRS $1,000.

-To make the donation a non-taxable qualified charitable distribution (QCD), your IRA custodian must send the money directly to your parish or nonprofit of choice.
-Or, if you want to establish a perpetual charitable legacy during your lifetime, you can use QCDs to build a permanent endowment that will support your parish or favorite charity forever.
+To make the donation a nontaxable qualified charitable distribution (QCD), your IRA custodian must send the money directly to your parish or nonprofit of choice.
+Increasingly, people are finding that a charitable fund at the Catholic Community Foundation of Minnesota better helps them achieve their financial or charitable goals.
+QCDs can be made to a donor designated fund, which benefits a single non-changeable grant recipient through grants that you direct on your own timeline.
+Or if you want to establish a perpetual charitable legacy during your lifetime, you can use QCDs to build a permanent endowment that will support your parish or favorite charity forever.
 (Unfortunately, at this time, a distribution from your IRA to a donor advised fund is not a qualified charitable distribution.)

-And, if you want to do more of your charitable giving from your IRA, you can roll over money from another qualifying account (just not a Roth account).
+If you want to do more of your charitable giving from your IRA, you can roll over money from another qualifying account, such as a 401(k) or 403(b) (not a Roth account).
 You can transfer up to $100,000 annually from your IRA to a 501(c)(3) charity — even if that is more than your RMD.

-Your IRA is a flexible tool to leverage in your tax plan.
-But, there are some important nuances to consider.
-So, be sure to talk to your professional advisor about your personal situation when making plans.
+Your IRA is a flexible tool to leverage in your tax plan, but there are some important nuances to consider.
+Be sure to talk to your professional advisor about your personal situation when making plans.